fitbenchmarking/fitbenchmarking/docs/source/users/BenchmarkProblems.rst

 This problem (also found in the folder `examples/benchmark_problems/SpinW_powder_data`) contains 2D powder data simulated using SpinW, approach outlined in `this tutorial <https://spinw.org/tutorials/39tutorial>`_ .
 In this case 1D cuts of the data are taken at user-specified Q values which are then fitted simultaneously.
-It is asssumed that data has been cropped before being parsed into FitBenchmarking.
+It is assumed that data has been cropped before being parsed into FitBenchmarking.

 2D example